The Scottish Manifesto of Chefs and Cooks

 Everyone in Scotland has a role to play to address these challenges and make this country a true Good Food Nation.
 Success relies on everyone working together towards a common goal.

-So we’ve come together with chefs and cooks to articulate how hospitality businesses, and in particular chefs and cooks, can contribute to making Scotland a Good Food Nation, in this new Manifesto.
+In 2019 we’ve come together with chefs and cooks to articulate how hospitality businesses, and in particular chefs and cooks, can contribute to making Scotland a Good Food Nation, in this new Manifesto.
 Because chefs and cooks influence what we put on our plates and how we think and talk about food.
 In other words, they could be powerful advocates for Scotland’s Good Food Nation ambition.

 The Manifesto sets out the direction of travel for the industry, an aspiration to work towards for everyone who cooks for a living – whether in a trendy restaurant, in a school canteen, or a local community café; whether as a small independent business or for a large international company.